These are just some of my favourite World War II movies, in no particular order.

 Based on William Craig’s 1973 nonfiction book of the same name, Enemy at the Gates chronicles the events surrounding the Battle of Stalingrad in the winter of 1942.
 The film’s protagonist, Vasily Zaytsev, is based on a real Soviet sniper who tallied 242 kills in four months.

-A movie that I think should be included in any school’s curriculum.
-Directed by Steven Spielberg, Schindler’s List chronicles the unspeakable liquidation of European Jews during World War II by Nazi Germany.
-The tragic drama follows the real Holocaust hero Oskar Schindler and his efforts to save as many “unwanted” persons as possible by hiring them as workers producing kitchenware in his factory.
-Armed with the special privilege of the Germans deeming his “business essential to the war effort,” Schindler protected 1,200 Jews from extermination.
+A movie that I think should be included in any school’s curriculum is Schindler’s List.
+Directed by Steven Spielberg, it chronicles the unspeakable liquidation of European Jews during World War II by Nazi Germany.
+The tragic drama follows the real Holocaust hero, Oskar Schindler and his efforts to save as many unwanted persons as possible by hiring them as workers producing kitchenware in his factory.
+Armed with the special privilege of the Germans deeming his business essential to the war effort, Schindler protected 1,200 Jews from extermination.

 Soldaat van Oranje (Soldier of Orange)